AmirMustafa/Facebook-API-Login-PHP/README.md

 ```

 ## Tricks
-In the Facebook App Dashboard, Site Url / Mobile Site Url is the page where fb login button exists and OAuth redirect URIs / Callback URI's is the page you want to get into after successful login(i.e. Website Home Login page => index.php)
+In the Facebook App Dashboard, Site Url / Mobile Site Url is the page where fb login button exists and OAuth redirect URIs / Callback URI's is the page you want to get into after successful login(i.e. Website Home Login page => index.php) and this should be same as redirect url in fbconfig.php code